yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
-- *2024.08*: &nbsp; We attend the 2024 Annual Conference of the Association for Computational Linguistics in Bangkok, Thailand (ACL 2024).
+- *2024.08*: &nbsp; We attend the 2024 Annual Conference of the Association for Computational Linguistics in Bangkok, Thailand.
 - *2024.05*: &nbsp; One paper on Self-explaining Rationalization is accepted in [ACL 2024](https://2024.aclweb.org/).
 - *2023.04*: &nbsp; One Journal paper on FrameNet Knowledge is accepted on [MIR 2024](https://www.mi-research.net/).
 - *2022.10*: &nbsp; We share our tutorial on winning the championship on [CCL 2022](https://hfl-rc.github.io/cmrc2022/program/).